captbaritone/webamp/README.md

 1. `packages/webamp`: The code for the [Webamp NPM module](https://www.npmjs.com/package/webamp)
 2. `packages/webamp/demo`: The code for the demo site which lives at [webamp.org](https://webamp.org), see the next section for more details
-3. `packages/webamp/examples`: A few small examples showing how to use the NPM module
+3. `examples`: A few small examples showing how to use the NPM module
 4. `packages/*`: A few small projects that are either related to Webamp, or may some day be a part of Webamp

 ## About the Demo Site